SilviaVec/Realtime-Action-Recognition/README.md

 # 1. Algorithm

-we collected videos of 4 Types of actions: `['stand', 'walk', 'sit', 'meal']`.
+We collected videos of 4 Types of actions: `['stand', 'walk', 'sit', 'meal']`.
 We used the following dataset for training:
 *  CMU Panoptic Dataset (http://domedb.perception.cs.cmu.edu/)
 *  CAD-120 (http://pr.cs.cornell.edu/humanactivities/data.php) (3D point extracted using Lifting from the Deep: https://github.com/DenisTome/Lifting-from-the-Deep-release)